-The Mississippi Center for Clinical and Translational Research (CCTR) is an ambitious enterprise designed to promote the success of obesity focused research at four CCTR partner institutions - the University of Mississippi Medical Center, Tougaloo College, the University of Mississippi, and the University of Southern Mississippi.
+The Mississippi Center for Clinical and Translational Research (MCCTR) is an ambitious enterprise designed to promote the success of obesity focused research at four MCCTR partner institutions - the University of Mississippi Medical Center, Tougaloo College, the University of Mississippi, and the University of Southern Mississippi.
 The Center is funded by an Institutional Development Award (IDeA) Program Infrastructure for Clinical and Translational Research (IDeA-CTR) grant through the National Institute of General Medicine Sciences.
 This $19.8 million grant seeks to improve the health of Mississippians by providing the infrastructure needed to support obesity-related research across this multi-institutional venture.

 To develop a powerful and sustainable research enterprise that will have an important public health impact by reducing obesity and its complications as well as health disparities in Mississippi.

-The goals of the CCTR are to (1) provide the infrastructure needed to support a portfolio of research and a cadre of investigators that will succeed in addressing obesity and related disorders in Mississippi; (2) increase collaboration among disciplines and institutions that will integrate basic, clinical, and translational research on obesity and related disorders; and (3) improve health and health outcomes among Mississippians through new approaches to the prevention, diagnosis, and treatment of obesity and obesity related disorders.
+The goals of the MCCTR are to (1) provide the infrastructure needed to support a portfolio of research and a cadre of investigators that will succeed in addressing obesity and related disorders in Mississippi; (2) increase collaboration among disciplines and institutions that will integrate basic, clinical, and translational research on obesity and related disorders; and (3) improve health and health outcomes among Mississippians through new approaches to the prevention, diagnosis, and treatment of obesity and obesity related disorders.

 Between 1980 and the early 2000s, adult obesity (Body Mass Index greater than 30) has doubled in the U.S. Obesity is associated with increased risk of cardiovascular diseases, diabetes and cancers, among other disorders, and each year may contribute to nearly 3 million deaths worldwide.
 Excess body weight contributes in up to 20 percent of cancer deaths, according to the American Cancer Society.
 More people die from heart disease in the U.S., one in three deaths in 2008, than from any other cause.